 With this superhero craze comes a bevy of new projects from Disney’s Marvel Cinematic Universe, Warner Bros.’
-DC Extended Universe, Fox’s “we’re probably not going to matter in a few years” universe and Sony’s “we’re probably not going to matter right now” universe.
+DC Extended Universe, Fox’s X-Men universe and Sony’s Spider-Man universe.
 It’s getting pretty confusing out there so let our guides help you keep track of where each movie — confirmed or rumored — is at right now in its development cycle.

-Fox has four Marvel movies with release dates and another six at various points in development.
+Fox has three X-Men movies with release dates and supposedly another six at various points in development.

 X-Men: Dark Phoenix

-2016: Around the release of X-Men: Apocalypse, the film’s writer and producer Simon Kinberg said the next X-Men film is set in the 90’s although it was unknown if he meant the sequel to Apocalypse or The New Mutants (ComingSoon).
+2016: Around the release of X-Men: Apocalypse in the summer, the film’s writer and producer Simon Kinberg said the next X-Men film is set in the 90’s although it was unknown if he meant the sequel to Apocalypse or The New Mutants (ComingSoon).
 Further news didn’t come until November when it was said that Kinberg was writing the next X-Men script with franchise stars James McAvoy, Michael Fassbender and Jennifer Lawrence in mind even though they haven’t signed on to the movie yet (THR).

 2017: In February, star Sophie Turner said the movie was shooting soon (HeyUGuys) while another outlet reported around that time that the movie was called “X-Men: Supernova” and was filming in June (Collider).
 A couple of weeks after that, it was said that Kinberg would make his directorial debut on the picture and that he finished the screenplay (Collider).
 Fox would give the movie its official title, Dark Phoenix, in April and slapped the film with a Nov.
 2, 2018 release date (THR).
 Filming began in June with Kinberg confirmed to direct and the principal cast returning (Deadline).
 In October, Kinberg announced on his Instagram that the movie wrapped production (Instagram).